Low valuations make platinum firms attractive - BAC

-Bernard Loriol, who founded the firm in 2004 to invest in platinum equities and Africa's natural resources, said weaker metal prices and pressure on company margins meant it had lost about 30 percent of its outstanding units, equal to $11 million, since mid-June and now managed $35 million.
+Bernard Loriol, who founded the firm in 2004 to invest in platinum equities and Africa's natural resources, said weaker metal prices and pressure on company margins meant it had lost about 30 percent of its outstanding units, equal to $11 million (7 million pound), since mid-June and now managed $35 million.

 Loriol said he liked miners such as Anglo Platinum (AMSJ.J) and Impala Platinum (IMPJ.J) for liquidity reasons and as they had strong enough balance sheets to ride through tough times.